Chinese Lion’s Head Meatballs

 1. Prepare the tofu and pork:

-- Add pork to the tofu and mix thoroughly.
+• Add the pork to the tofu and mix well.

 2. Make the meatball mixture:

-- Add eggs, soy sauces, oyster sauce, Shaoxing wine, salt, pepper, ginger, scallions, cilantro stems, cornstarch, sesame oil, and chicken stock to the bowl.
+• Add eggs, soy sauces, oyster sauce, Shaoxing wine, salt, white pepper, minced ginger, scallions, cilantro stems, cornstarch, sesame oil, and chicken stock.

 3. Shape and coat the meatballs: